 Fear not!
-Sun came shining back in March.
-Ever so slowly our lawn dried up and, with a little help from reseeding and peat moss, we were back on the right track.
-Lush, green sod until the next winter!
+Sun came shining back.
+Our lawn dried up and, with a little help from reseeding and peat moss, we’re back on the right track until the next winter!

-‘Sun and rain’ can become good goals for us in the hands of God.
+‘Sun and rain’ can become good goals.
 A call to be all that we can be… for others.
-To be like the sun that warms us especially in those cold disappointments that come our way.
-When the frigid hand of death grips tightly, may I be warm and compassionate, comforting those in tears.
-Like the sun on a winter day.
+To be like the sun that warms, especially in those cold disappointments that come.
+When the frigid hand of death grips tightly, may I be warm, and compassionate and comforting.

-Warmth to nourish the seed of faith in a new believer– to help someone else to set, root and grow.
-Warmth to draw alongside, keeping the enemy from tossing someone into the deep freeze of derailed discipleship.
+Warmth to nourish seed-faith in a new believer– to help someone else to set, root and grow.
+Warmth to draw alongside, keeping the enemy from freezing out trust.
 Sun!

 And rain.
 Adding moisture to a dry life.
-Purpose where there was little.
-Quenching thirsts for the Lord and for human friendship.
+Purpose where there’s little.
+Quenching thirst for the Lord and for human friendship.
 We can be rain to another’s drought-stricken life.
 Rain!

-My prayer is that these weekly devotions would be like sun and rain in your life.
-I want to partner with you, letting you know that you are not alone… and neither am I.
+My prayer is that these devotions will be like sun and rain.
+I want to partner with you, letting you know that you are not alone.
+Neither am I.

 Even better to know that we’ll always have Jesus by our side.
 Always.
 He will be our sun and rain…forever!

-Prayer: Thank you, Lord, for fellow travelers in our Christian journey.
-Especially for Jesus.
+Thank you, Lord, for fellow travelers in our Christian journey.
+Especially Jesus.
 Amen.